folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "A crooked doctor took advantage and hooked me on Xanax" > Xanax

-* After empathizing with his peers who have profited from illegal activity while also refusing to further enable them, Kendrick calls out the “crooked doctor” who prescribed Xanax to Lecrae, which eventually Lecrae to become addicted.
+* After empathizing with his peers who have profited from illegal activity while also refusing to further enable them, Lecrae calls out the “crooked doctor” who prescribed Xanax to Lecrae, which eventually led to his addiction.

 * Xanax is the brand name form of a prescription medication named alprazolam that produces a calming effect on a patient and thus is primarily used to treat anxiety disorders.
 However, that same calming effect makes it very easy for patients to become addicted.

-* Within the medical system of the United States, there have been numerous examples of corrupt doctors who have overprescribed Xanax to patients when there was little to no medical justification for the patient to be taking Xanax who should not have been using Xanax.
+* Within the medical system of the United States, there have been numerous examples of corrupt doctors who have overprescribed Xanax to patients when there was little to no medical justification for the patient to be taking Xanax.

-* These doctors were often incentivized to over prescribe Xanax because of:
+* These doctors were often incentivized to overprescribe Xanax because of:

   * “Kickback” payments that doctors receive from pharmaceutical companies whenever they prescribe the medication.

   * Submitting to the pressure of patients who demanded Xanax.

-  * So called “pill mill” business models where patients can skip insurance coverage and pay cash directly to doctor to obtain Xanax without a justifiable medial reason.
+  * So-called “pill mill” business models where patients can skip insurance coverage and pay cash directly to doctors to obtain Xanax without a justifiable medical reason.

-* In many cases people who were prescribed Xanax without a justification ended up hospitalized or dead.
+* In many cases, people who were prescribed Xanax without justification ended up hospitalized or dead.

-* A significant amount of the patient demand for Xanax and the subsequent opportunity for “pill mill” business practices for Xanax can be traced to media influencers and stars including hip hop artists who have released a countless number of songs which glorify taking Xanax, or Xans, similar to the trend of making songs about molly.
+* A significant amount of the patient demand for Xanax and the subsequent opportunity for “pill mill” business practices for Xanax can be traced to media influencers and stars, including hip hop artists, who have released a countless number of songs that glorify taking Xanax, or Xans, similar to the trend of making songs about molly.

-* These doctors who over prescribed Xanax along with the pharmaceutical corporations who profited from selling Xanax thus seem to illustrate Kendrick’s point from “Worldwide Steppers” that seemingly everyone is a killer or silent murderer, particularly when those are seeking profit
+* These doctors who overprescribed Xanax, along with the pharmaceutical corporations who profited from selling Xanax, thus seem to illustrate Kendrick’s point from “Worldwide Steppers” that seemingly everyone is a killer or silent murderer, particularly when they are seeking profit.

   * ***Eight billion people on Earth, silent murderers**
   Non-profits, preachers and church?
 Crooks and burglars (Woo)